Parental controls should be standardised

 Here we go! — Alice

-How do we standardize something rooted in values?
+How do we standardise something rooted in values?

 Do parental controls actually keep kids safer?
 The research is genuinely mixed.
 What works depends on the values behind the controls, how they're implemented, and whether they fit the family using them.
 Some of the effort that goes into building these controls is real safety work; some of it is regulatory and litigation insurance; but a lot of it is duplicative.
 Every major platform builds its own version of the same features in its own vocabulary, often under pressure to ship something rather than to ship the right thing.
 And roughly half of parents don't use the parental controls available to them, according to 2025 research from the Family Online Safety Institute and Ipsos.
 Even as parental controls become more available, adoption remains low.